lostflux/blog/content/moments/0x00_00_00_17/index.md

 Slow thinking can be more intentioned, and less erratic.
-Yet, even with this in mind, one sometimes falls into the trap of verbosely answering a question that they later regret when they should have simply pushed it to aside until they were ready.
+Yet, even with this in mind, one sometimes falls into the trap of verbosely answering a question that they later regret when they should have simply pushed it aside until they were ready.

 [sivers]: https://sive.rs/slow